markeyser/software-engineering-for-data-scientists/Ideas.md

 I can devote the courses to those people coming from a statistical background mainly.

-I could create a version for Python and another for R. This is because data engineer
+I could create a version for Python and another for R. This is because data engineer practices depends on the programming language you use.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5Nzg3MDk3NiwxNDU4ODEwMjYsLTM2OD
+eyJoaXN0b3J5IjpbMTk1NTExNTQ5MCwxNDU4ODEwMjYsLTM2OD
 I4OTAyOF19
 -->